Vivek92503/Weather-App/README.md

 # 🌦️ Weather App

-A weather app showing current conditions and forecasts using OpenWeatherMap API with location detection and temperature unit toggle.
+A weather app showing current conditions and forecasts using OpenWeatherMap API with location detection and temperature unit toggle.jjj

 # Table of Contents
 - [Introduction](#introduction)